Flywheel energy storage: Amusement rides

 The Montezooma's Revenge roller coaster at Knott's Berry Farm was the first flywheel-launched roller coaster in the world and is the last ride of its kind still operating in the United States.
 The ride uses a 7.6 tonnes flywheel to accelerate the train to 55 miles per hour (89 km/h) in 4.5 seconds.

 The Incredible Hulk roller coaster at Universal's Islands of Adventure features a rapidly accelerating uphill launch as opposed to the typical gravity drop.
 This is achieved through powerful traction motors that throw the car up the track.
 To achieve the brief very high current required to accelerate a full coaster train to full speed uphill, the park utilizes several motor-generator sets with large flywheels.
 Without these stored energy units, the park would have to invest in a new substation or risk browning-out the local energy grid every time the ride launches.

 Pulse power

-Flywheel Energy Storage Systems (FESS) are found in a variety of applications ranging from grid-connected energy management to uninterruptible power supplies.
-With the progress of technology, there is fast renovation involved in FESS application.
-Examples include high power weapons, aircraft powertrains and shipboard power systems, where the system requires a very high-power for a short period in order of a few seconds and even milliseconds.

-Compensated pulsed alternator (compulsator) is one of the most popular choices of pulsed power supplies for fusion reactors, high-power pulsed lasers, and hypervelocity electromagnetic launchers because of its high energy density and power density, which is generally designed for the FESS.
+The compensated pulsed alternator (compulsator) is one of the most popular choices of pulsed power supplies for fusion reactors, high-power pulsed lasers, and hypervelocity electromagnetic launchers because of its high energy density and power density.

-Compulsators (low-inductance alternators) act like capacitors, they can be spun up to provide pulsed power for railguns and lasers.
-Instead of having a separate flywheel and generator, only the large rotor of the alternator stores energy.
-See also Homopolar generator.
+Instead of having a separate flywheel and generator, only the large rotor of the low-inductance alternator stores energy.
+(See also Homopolar generator.)